Ard3ny/ard3ny.github.io/_posts/2025-02-04-Setting-up-hw-sw-homelabe2-0.md

 ### Basic BIOS configuration
 [PDF manual](/assets/text/2025-01-30-Setting-up-hw-sw-homelabe2-0.md/StoneStormQ670H670ProductManual-2.pdf) to the older version of the same motherboard.

+For better power efficiency we can enable C states.

+> In order to save energy when the CPU is idle, the CPU can be commanded to enter a low-power mode.
+Each CPU has several power modes and they are collectively called “C-states” or “C-modes.”.
+The lower the state the deeper the sleep is and the less power the CPU takes.
+{: .prompt-info }

 Advanced > Power & Performance > CPU > C states = Enabled
 Advanced > Power & Performance > CPU > Package C state Limit = C10
 Auto start on boot = Enabled

+I didn't find any other BIOS settings to make notable difference.

 ##### To enable features like ASPM, you need to used edited BIOS (or edit BIOS yourself) -> follow bellow